gentee/docs-gentee/golang/reference.md

   * *AllSizeLimit* int64 - total size of files.
 By default, it is 10 MB.
   * *FilesLimit* int - maximum number of files.
 By default, 100.
   * *SizeLimit* int64 - maximum file size.
 By default, 5 MB.
+* **ProgressFunc** gentee.ProgressFunc - a function for displaying the progress of copying, downloading, etc., for example, as a progress bar.
+The function must be of the following type:
+_func MyProgress(progress *gentee.Progress) bool_
+and return *true*.
+The *Progress* type is described below.

 ``` go
     settings.SysChan = make(chan int)